 I chose USC Sumter because of the convenience and I knew I could find high-quality education locally.
-I plan to major in Environmental Biology and Creative Writing.
+I majored in Environmental Biology and Creative Writing.

-What is most challenging as a college student?
+What was most challenging as a college student?

-Finding yourself and staying yourself is the hardest of being a student.
+Finding yourself and staying yourself is the hardest part of being a student.

 What advice would you give to future USC Sumter students?

-Work hard and please listen to your teachers because they were students too, once upon a time.
+Work hard and please listen to your professors because they were students too, once upon a time.

 Visitors to Swan Lake Iris gardens in Sumter often enjoy the natural beauty of the park, but don’t always know one species of animal and plant from another.

 Through a partnership with photographers, students and staff, Cornell produced a display of dragonflies and birds of Swan Lake for two brochures, “Field Guide to the Birds of Swan Lake Iris Gardens” and “Common Dragonflies of Swan Lake Iris Gardens.”